 If you are interested, please check out our application for eligibility requirements and to apply here: CSTEP Application

 We are standing by for any questions you may have.
 Email: email@example.com

 Thank you, and stay safe.

 Quy H. Nguyen, O.D.

 ** Due to high demand, we are extending the deadline of our CSTEP applications and supplemental documents for this cycle until Monday, 11/30/20 by 5pm EST.

 Summer Academic Program

 Each summer, the College offers a credit-bearing optometry course, “Introduction to Vision and Optometry,” at no cost to participants.
 This course is considered to be a “pre-first year optometry” and “gateway course” and is taught by SUNY Optometry faculty.
 This course provides an overview of exciting topics in vision science and optometry.
 Students will be introduced to basic ocular anatomy and physiology, visual perception and visual neuroscience.
 They will also learn and discuss diseases and conditions commonly seen in clinical practice and will have the opportunity to observe clinical eye care in the University Eye Center.
-(Watch the video above to see participants talk about the program.)

 Some highlights of our Summer Academic Program include: